 A sturdy fence not only keeps dogs in but also prevents other animals from entering your yard.
 With a fenced yard, your dog is not disturbed by neighboring dogs or children.
 They are also safe from potential hazards such as moving vehicles.

 You must also inspect your fence periodically to ensure there are no holes for your pet to get through.
-In addition, you must ensure that the height of your fencing appropriate for your pet.
+In addition, you must ensure that the height of your high security fencing is appropriate for your pet.
 Is it possible for your dog to dig a way out?
 Inspect every nook and cranny of your perimeter for weak spots.

 3. Add a water feature.